Professional Community

 Rules

-Rules allow you to set actions to perform (called Thens) if HTTP messages/connections (event) received by Burp Suite meet certain criteria (called Whens).
+Rules allow you to set actions to perform (called Thens) if messages/connections (event) received by Burp Suite meet certain criteria (called Whens).
 Rules are processed in order.

 Whens